AlexanderSchuetz97/jni-simple/README.md

 ### Main goals of this crate

 #### Dont pretend that JNI is "safe"
-JNI is inherently unsafe (from a rust point of view) and any attempt to enforce safety will lead performance or API complexity issues.
+JNI is inherently unsafe (from a rust point of view) and any attempt to enforce safety will lead to performance or API complexity issues.
 All JNI methods provided by this crate are marked as "unsafe" as they should be.